kammitama5/kammitama5.github.io/_posts/2017-7-24-Monday-July-24th.md

 ## A change of plans

 - Firstly, we got our authentication to work!
-So we can "log in"!
+So we can "log in" to our app!
+  Phew, that took a few days!

 - Secondly, I'm not going to DEF CON.
+I know..I know..don't cry!
-My group needs me so I guess I'll have to wait until next year.
+  My group needs me... so I guess I'll have to wait until next year.
   No biggie..there is always next year!
   Plus, I can stay for longer.

 ## That being said